China announces danger regime due to plague outbreak: is there a threat of a new pandemic

 In Madagascar, more than 300 cases were reported during the outbreak in 2017.
 However, a study in the medical journal The Lancet found that less than 30 people died.

-Last May, two people in Mongolia died of a plague that they contracted after eating raw groundhog meat, the same type of rodent they encountered in the second suspected case.
+Last May, two people in Mongolia died of the plague they contracted after eating raw marmot meat, the same type of rodent they encountered in the second suspected case.

 However, it is unlikely that any cases will lead to an epidemic.